block-open-source/goose/docs/docs/toolkits.md

 ## Available Toolkits in Goose

+To see the available toolkits to you, run `goose toolkit list`, this will show the toolkits defined below as well as any other Goose modules you have installed (for example, `goose-plugins`).

 Goose provides a variety of toolkits designed to help developers with different tasks.
 Here's an overview of each available toolkit and its functionalities:

 ### 1. Developer Toolkit